A-01952

 Plain Language

-This savings clause confirms that the new notice requirements do not diminish any existing right of a job candidate to bring a civil action in court, nor do they limit the Division of Human Rights' authority to enforce New York's Human Rights Law (Executive Law Article 15).
-It preserves existing enforcement pathways but does not itself create a new private right of action or a new obligation.
+This savings clause confirms that nothing in the new section limits a candidate's existing right to bring a civil action or the Division of Human Rights' authority to enforce the New York Human Rights Law.
+It preserves the status quo for existing enforcement mechanisms but does not create any new compliance obligation.

 Statutory Text